Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 Removal of Tumor Masses or Compressing Structures

-The removal of masses or any compressing structures, such as cysts or sacs, is performed in cases where the mass can affect a vital organ, accompanied by a deteriorated symptoms or poor quality of life, or if this mass will progress if not removed.
+The removal of masses or any compressing structures, such as cysts or sacs, is performed in cases where the mass may affect a vital organ, is accompanied by deteriorating symptoms or poor quality of life, or if the mass is likely to progress if not removed.

 These types of surgeries are high-risk and should be performed by a highly qualified and experienced surgeon to prevent any nerve injury during the procedure.

-A successful removal of the mass or back sacs can significantly alleviate symptoms, enhance your quality of life, and contribute to complete remission and recovery from certain conditions.
+The successful removal of the mass or sacs can significantly alleviate symptoms, enhance your quality of life, and contribute to complete remission and recovery from certain conditions.

 Dilation of A Narrowed Spinal Canal: